grannycart/subworld-shortstory1/second-version-draft.md

-[//]: # (See ticking watches section --- you might be able to lift whole sections of dialog from there)
+[//]: # (See 'ticking watches' section --- you might be able to lift whole sections of dialog from there)

 [//]: # (This story might be able to capture the feeling of the nebula part of Wrath of Kahn --- slow, silent tension of watching the two ships pass silently by each other --- all happening in Cassandra's earphones maybe?)